-An integrating sphere is a photometric instrument which is designed to measure the total flux emitted by either a directional (Laser) or a non-directional (LED, lamp,...) light source.
-An integrating sphere is a spherical cavity which internal surface is a very good light diffuser (high albedo, $\rho$ , and nearly Lambertian).
-The source under study is placed inside the integrating sphere (Figure 2.1).
-Light emitted by the source is submitted to multiple diffusions inside the sphere, leading to an homogenous irradiance that can be measured by a detector placed at the surface of the sphere.
-Note the small diffusing screen which aims at occulting any direct flux coming from the source on the detector.
+An integrating sphere (fig. 2.1) is a photometric instrument designed to measure the total flux emitted by either a directional (Laser) or a non-directional (LED, lamp,...) light source.
+It is a spherical cavity, the internal surface of which is a very good light diffuser (high albedo, ρ , and nearly Lambertian).
+The source under study is placed inside the integrating sphere.
+Light emitted by the source is submitted to multiple diffusions inside the sphere, leading to an homogenous irradiance that can be measured by a detector with known area, placed at the surface of the sphere.

-$\sim$ M15 Carefully open the sphere.

-$\sim$ M16 Please, never touch the white paint, which is extremely fragile!

-$\sim M17~$ Locate the reference lamp, the detector, the lamp holders and the fiber connecting the surface of the sphere to the USB spectrometer.
+- \sim M15 Carefully open the sphere. - → M16 Please, never touch the white paint, which is extremely fragile! - $\sim M17$.
+Locate the reference lamp, the visual photodetector, and the classic lamp holder. - \sim M18 $\,$ Note the presence of a small diffusing screen occulting any direct flux from the source to the detector.